dolphindb/vscode-extension/README.md

 - If there is a configured system proxy, the proxy software and proxy server need to support WebSocket connections, otherwise please turn off the proxy in the system, or add the DolphinDB Server IP to the exclusion list, and then restart VSCode

 (If you need to customize the shortcut keys, you can also modify them in `File > Preferences > Keyboard Shortcuts` in VSCode, enter dolphindb, find `execute`, double-click, and enter the shortcut key you want)

+(In order to display data in the browser, each VSCode window will start a local HTTP server, whose ports can be configured through `dolphindb.ports` configuration.
+The default is` 8321-8420`.
+Suspend mouse on ports to view detailed explanation.)

 #### 6. Switch connections and view session variables for connections in the DOLPHIDB area of the EXPLORER panel on the left side of the VSCode editor